 By Rick Rogers

-(Rick Rogers is Area Manager for East & West Africa at Check Point Software Technologies).
+(Rick Rogers is the Area Manager for East and West Africa, Check Point Software Technologies).